sebafo/frontdoor-container-apps/Readme.md

 ![Website in Browser](./assets/result.png "Hello Container Apps")

 ## Limitations / Improvements
+- Private Link Service Auto Approval is not possible because the FrontDoor service is located in a Microsoft owned subscription.
+For that reason this project tries to approve the endpoint semi-automatic.
+In some scenarios this might fail and you need to approve the request manually in the created Private Link Service after the deployment.
 - Documentation needs improvement
 - GitHub Actions integration missing
 - (Optional) Include Custom Domains